gardener/landscapercli/docs/reference/landscaper-cli_components_add_manifest.md

-## landscaper-cli components add
+## landscaper-cli components add manifest

-command to add parts to a component
+command to add parts to a component concerning a manifest deployment

 ### Options

 ```
-  -h, --help   help for add
+  -h, --help   help for manifest
 ```

 ### Options inherited from parent commands